 By 1877, the business was doing well enough that the brothers needed to expand production.
 Looking for a location with abundant land and water resources, they selected Mount Pleasant— right outside of Racine, Wisconsin—as their new base of operations.

 William Horlick was becoming an avid entrepreneur.
-Besides the malted milk company, he would come to own several dairy farms and other interests including a small dairy shipping company.
+Besides the malted milk company, he would come to own several dairy farms and other businesses including a small dairy shipping company.
 William was also a major philanthropist.
 He sponsored several expeditions to both the North and South Poles, often gifting the party with his malted milk product to sustain them and to advertise his product.
-In fact, Richard Byrd, a famous explorer of both the Arctic and Antarctic, was a close friend of William’s; Horlick funded a few of Byrd’s expeditions.
+In fact, Richard Byrd, a famous explorer of both the Arctic and Antarctic, was a close friend of William’s.
+Horlick funded a few of Byrd’s expeditions.
 Byrd even named a plane after William on his second expedition to the South Pole.
 Horlick also funded the exploits of Roland Amundsen, a Norwegian explorer who was the first to fly over the North Pole and the first person to ever reach the South Pole.
 William’s support for exploration even earned him a knighthood from the King of Norway.